shu251/V4_tagsequencing_18Sdiversity_q1/README.md

 ## Automating each step

 Before automating this protocol for your samples, go through the test data starting at Step 1 below.
 To automate run, first make sure the prefix.txt file has been made for your samples.
-See example.
-Run the perl script V4_tagseq_automate_QC.pl
+See more details here: Microbial eukaryotic 18S tag-sequence processing/QC - V4 region (automating) https://www.protocols.io/view/microbial-eukaryotic-18s-tag-sequence-processing-q-g33byqn
 ```
 perl V4_tagseq_automate_QC.pl > run_qc.sh
 ```